 Column Header Indicator

-Relationship →
+Relationship ⇒

-Indicates that: The selected element has at least one relationship to another element, which is shown in the Traceability window .
+Indicates that: The selected element has at least one relationship to another element, which is shown in the Traceability window.

-Resource
+Resource ≟ ~

 Indicates that: There is at least one resource assigned to a task on the element, in the Resource Allocation window.

-Risk
+Risk IR

 Indicates that: There is at least one Risk item defined for the element, in the Risk window.

-Maintenance ★ □
+Maintenance ★

 Indicates that: There is at least one Maintenance item defined for the element, in the Maintenance window.

 Test ✓

-Indicates that: There is at least one Test item defined for the element, in the Testing window.
+Indicates that: There is at least one Test item defined for the element, in the Test Cases window.

 File

-Indicates that: The selected element has at least one associated file, defined on the 'Files' page of the Properties window .
+Indicates that: The selected element has at least one associated file, defined on the 'Files' page of the Properties window.

-Discussion Q
+Discussion 9

-Indicates that: There is a discussion thread or review of this element, in the Collaborate window.
+Indicates that: There is a discussion thread or review of this element, in the Discuss & Review window.

-Document
+Journal ∌

-Indicates that: There is a Linked Document for this element.
+Indicates that: There is a Journal entry for this element, in the Discuss & Review window under the Journal tab.
+Document Indicates that: There is a Linked Document for this element.
 All Indicators - Indicates that: Any or all of the listed items exist for the element, as indicated by the corresponding icon.